SleeplessMonths/JFixSuite/README.md

 # JFixSuite
 JFixSuite is a test suite derived from [Code4Bench](https://github.com/code4bench/Code4Bench) for the purpose of analyzing program repair techniques.
-This contains 6990 programs in Java versions 6, 7 and 8 with single line bugs and give the wrong answer on test.
+This contains 2666 buggy programs in Java versions 6, 7 and 8 with single line bugs and give the wrong answer on test.
+It also contains tests, and "correct" versions for each buggy program.

+Scripts were used to filter out cases that weren't fit to be used.
+The IDs of cases that were filtered out are stored in `problematic_subId.txt` and `C4BJ/filtered_subIds/list.txt`

 ## Requirements